awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-dns-aliases.md

 Once the new file system is available, you will be able to use DNS aliases to access it, using the information provided in this section\.

 **Note**
 The information presented here assumes that you're working entirely within Active Directory and that you're not using external DNS providers\.
+Third\-party DNS providers may result in unexpected behavior\.
+Amazon FSx only registers DNS records for a file system if the AD domain that you are joining it to is using Microsoft DNS as the default DNS\.
+If you are using a third\-party DNS, you will need to manually set up DNS entries for your Amazon FSx file systems after you create your file system\.
+For more information on choosing the correct IP addresses to use for the file system, see [Obtaining the correct file system IP addresses to use for DNS](file-system-ip-addresses-for-dns.md)\.

 You can associate DNS aliases with existing FSx for Windows File Server file systems, when you create new file systems, and when you create a new file system from a backup\.
 You can associate up to 50 DNS aliases with a file system at any one time\.